sr39/gizmo-debug/scripts/gizmo_documentation.md

     %-------------- Black Hole accretion & formation (BLACK_HOLES on)
     %--- formation/seeding
-    SeedBlackHoleMass            1.0e-7 	% initial mass (on-the-fly or single galaxy) SeedAlphaDiskMass            0.0        % initial mass in the alpha disk (for idealized tests: if BH_ALPHADISK_ACCRETION on)
+    SeedBlackHoleMass            1.0e-7 	% initial mass (on-the-fly or single galaxy) SeedAlphaDiskMass            0.0        % initial mass in the alpha disk (BH_ALPHADISK_ACCRETION) SeedBlackHoleMinRedshift     2.0        % minimum redshift where new BH particles are seeded (lower-z ceases seeding) SeedBlackHoleMassSigma       0.5        % lognormal standard deviation (in dex) in initial BH seed masses
-    %----- (specific options for on-the-fly friends-of-friends based BH seeding: FOF on) MinFoFMassForNewSeed         10.	    % log(M_stars) for on-the-fly FoF seeding TimeBetOnTheFlyFoF           200000     % time (in sec) between FoF searches SeedBlackHoleMinRedshift     2.0        % this minimum redshift where new BH particles are seeded via FoF SeedBlackHoleMassSigma       0.5        % log normal standard deviation in the init BH seed masses from FoF
+    %----- (specific options for on-the-fly friends-of-friends based BH seeding: FOF on) MinFoFMassForNewSeed         10.	    % minimum mass of FOF group (stars or DM) to get seed, in code units TimeBetOnTheFlyFoF           200000     % time (in sec) between FoF searches
     %--- accretion
-    BlackHoleAccretionFactor     1.0	    % multiplier for mdot
-    BlackHoleEddingtonFactor     1.0	    % fraction of eddington to cap (can be >1) BlackHoleNgbFactor           3.0	    % multiplier for kernel neighbors for BH BlackHoleMaxAccretionRadius  0.02	    % max radius for BH neighbor search/accretion BlackHoleRadiativeEfficiency 0.1        % radiative efficiency
+    BlackHoleAccretionFactor     1.0	    % multiplier for mdot (relative to model) BlackHoleEddingtonFactor     1.0	    % fraction of eddington to cap (can be >1) BlackHoleNgbFactor           3.0	    % multiplier for kernel neighbors for BH BlackHoleMaxAccretionRadius  0.02	    % max radius for BH neighbor search/accretion (code units) BlackHoleRadiativeEfficiency 0.1        % radiative efficiency (for accretion and feedback)
     %--- feedback
     BlackHoleFeedbackFactor      1.0	    % generic feedback strength multiplier BH_FluxMomentumFactor        1.0	    % multiply radiation pressure (BH_PHOTONMOMENTUM)
-    BAL_f_accretion              0.5        % fraction of gas swallowed by BH (BH_BAL_WINDS)
+    BAL_f_accretion              0.5        % fraction of gas swallowed by BH (BH_WIND options)
-    BAL_v_outflow                30000	    % velocity (km/s) of BAL outflow (BH_BAL_WINDS)
+    BAL_v_outflow                30000	    % velocity (km/s) of BAL outflow (BH_WIND options)
+    BAL_internal_temperature     1.0e4      % internal temperature (K) of BAL outflow (BH_WIND_SPAWN)
+    BAL_wind_particle_mass       1.e-10     % mass of 'virtual wind particles' in code units (BH_WIND_SPAWN)

 These parameters control the sub-grid models for super-massive black holes, enabled by the master compile-time switch BLACK\_HOLES.
 There are many different compile-time options for the seeding of BH particles, for their accretion physics, and for different feedback physics.
-However, they are currently controlled by a common set of parameters (e.g. all accretion models use the same "BlackHoleAccretionFactor" term).
+These are described above (Config.sh section) However, they are mostly controlled by a common set of parameters (e.g. all accretion models use the same "BlackHoleAccretionFactor" term).

-**MinFoFMassForNewSeed**/**TimeBetOnTheFlyFoF**: These control BH seeding in large-volume cosmological simulations, where an on-the-fly friends-of-friends search is performed every TimeBetOnTheFlyFoF, and halos with a stellar mass $>(10^{\rm MinFoFMassForNewSeed})/M_{\odot}$) are assigned a seed BH.

-**SeedBlackHoleMass**: This gives the initial BH mass when an on-the-fly seeding from the FoF method occurs.
-Likewise for any other on-the-fly seeding (for example, this determines the initial mass of the BHs in the on-the-fly population III star model, from BH\_POPIII\_SEEDS).
+**SeedBlackHoleMass**: This gives the initial BH mass (in code units) when an on-the-fly seeding from the FoF method occurs.
+Likewise for any other on-the-fly seeding (for example, this determines the initial mass of the BHs in the on-the-fly local model, from BH\_SEED\_FROM\_LOCALGAS).
 In simulations which start with pre-existing BHs (from ICs), this should be set to the initial BH mass in code units (the *particle* mass will be read from the ICs, but GIZMO, as GADGET, separately tracks the "black hole" mass, and unless you construct special ICs that will not be read in).
 It's easy to forget this!
 If you restart from a snapshot or restartfile, the BH masses will be read from the file.

+**SeedAlphaDiskMass**: Initial mass in the viscous alpha-disk (in code units), when BH\_ALPHADISK\_ACCRETION is enabled.
+Usually zero, unless you want to initialize BHs rapidly accreting.

+**SeedBlackHoleMinRedshift**: Minimum redshift, below which seed BHs will not be spawned on-the-fly (regardless of the seed model in the simulations).

+**SeedBlackHoleMassSigma**: In the seed models which spawn BHs on the fly, this parameter allows them to have random masses drawn from a log-normal distribution.
+Then **SeedBlackHoleMass** becomes the median/peak of the log-normal, and this specifies with width (in dex) of the distribution function.
+To fix the BH mass, simply set this to zero.

+**MinFoFMassForNewSeed**: This sets the minimum mass of an on-the-fly FOF group which will get a BH seed (if a BH isn't already present), when using the BH\_SEED\_FROM\_FOF flag[s].
+The mass is in code units, and refers to either the total mass (if BH\_SEED\_FROM\_FOF=0, where total halo mass is used to identify groups) or stellar mass (if BH\_SEED\_FROM\_FOF=1, where BHs are seeded in stellar groups specifically).

+**TimeBetOnTheFlyFoF**: This specifies the CPU wall time (in seconds) between searches for FOF groups for the BH seeding.
+Searches can happen more frequently, at snapshot points, for example, when the FOF finder would run anyways, but this will periodically force the search.

 **BlackHoleAccretionFactor**: Multiplies the accretion rate relative to the 'default' for whatever chosen accretion model is given by the compile-time choices.
 It can always be set =0 to prevent BH accretion.